datmemerboi/Python-Runs/README.md

 **JSON syntax** - to check if the syntax is right and print the max depth in the provided code

 **Increasing Walk Path** - a question asked in TCS enterence exam in 2019; given an integer, we must find the final x & y positions after moving set of steps, each increasing by 10 more steps from current x,y

+**Swap Index Val** - for a given string of integers, swap the integer to the corresponding index in a list